M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/index.md

 	} );
 ```

-<p class="note">It is important to note that the call to <code class="highlighter-rouge">CheckOut</code> completes almost immediately.
-If later lines of code require the return value of the call then they must be moved inside the callback function.</p>
+It is important to note that the call to `CheckOut` completes almost immediately.
+If later lines of code require the return value of the call then they must be moved inside the callback function.
+{:.note}

 ## Multiple callback functions